UniMath/agda-unimath/src/foundation/connected-components.lagda.md

 The **connected component** of a type `A` at an element `a : A` is the type of all `x : A` that are [merely equal](foundation.mere-equality.md) to `a`.

+The [subtype](foundation-core.subtypes.md) of elements merely equal to `a` is also the least subtype of `A` containing `a`.
+In other words, if a subtype satisfies the universal property of being the least subtype of `A` containing `a`, then its underlying type is the connected component of `A` at `a`.

 ## Definitions

 ### The predicate of being the least subtype containing a given element